wizardwerdna/wz-development-environment/README.md

 });
 ```

-And finally refactoring to use the page object pattern:
+And refactoring to use the page object pattern:

 ```javascript
 'use strict';